NatAlden/NuDelay/README.md

 4. On the PATT: Run `patt_client.py`
 5. If connection fails, check the network and IP configuration.

-See [PATT–FLOWER Scan Communication README](./PATT_FLOWER_Scans.md) for detailed instructions.
+See [PATT–FLOWER Scan Communication README](./ON_FLOWER_receiving_from_PATT/README.md) for detailed instructions.

 ---

 ## Trigger Modes: Hi-Lo and Phased

-You can select the desired trigger mode by configuring delay and attenuation scripts on the PATT.
+You can select the desired trigger test mode by configuring delay and attenuation scripts on the PATT.

-* **Hi-Lo Trigger**: Sets a delay pattern simulating simple vertical pulses.
+* **Hi-Lo Trigger**: Sets a delay pattern simulating simple pulses.
-* **Phased Trigger**: Uses beamforming-style delays to mimic incoming angles.
+* **Phased Trigger**: Uses more calibration delays, like the cable delay,s to mimic the experiment.

 Use scripts such as: